libxsmm/libxsmm/documentation/libxsmm_mm.md

 #### Overview

 Since the library is binary compatible with existing GEMM calls (BLAS), such calls can be replaced at link-time or intercepted at runtime of an application such that LIBXSMM is used instead of the original BLAS library.
 There are two cases to consider: (1)&#160;static linkage, and (2)&#160;dynamic linkage of the application against the original BLAS library.
+When calls are intercepted, one can select which problem sizes are handled (ignored).
+By default, only small GEMMs are handled by LIBXSMM (LIBXSMM_GEMM_WRAP=1).
+Of course, one can handle all problem sizes (LIBXSMM_GEMM_WRAP=2, which denotes "||" for "parallel"), and the default behavior can be also adjusted at compile-time e.g., `make GEMM=2` to handle larger problem-sizes in an OpenMP-parallel fashion.

 ```bash
 LIBXSMM STATISTIC: 1000 multiplications